Geometry and analysis of contact instantons and entanglement of Legendrian links I: Cut-off Hamiltonian-perturbed contact instanton equation

+be the total energy.
 Then using these energy bounds, we will prove the following Gromov-type weak convergence theorem, the details of which we postpone till Section \ref{sec:C1-estimate} of Part \ref{part:bubbling}.
-We just mention here that the above explicit upper bound of $E_{(J_K,H)}^\pi(u)$ plays a fundamental role in our quantitative study while that of $E^\perp_{(J_K,H)}(u)$, other than the existence of uniform finite upper bound, does not play any role.
+We just mention here that the above explicit upper bound of $E_{(J_K,H_K)}^\pi(u)$ plays a fundamental role in our quantitative study while that of $E^\perp_{(J_K,H_K)}(u)$, other than the existence of uniform finite upper bound, does not play any role.